Anti-Inflammatory Diet Plan →

 Binders & Egg Replacers

-Nut or Seed Butter such as Peanut Butter, Almond Butter, Cashew Butter, or Sunflower Seed Butter – Not only are nut and seed butters delicious and can be used to add flavor to cookies, bars, cakes, brownies, muffins, and more, but they can also be used as a replacement for butter and even eggs in recipes!
-However, nut butter is typically comprised of 50-60% fat whereas butter is made up of 80-85% fat.
-As a result, additional fat usually needs to be incorporated.
-Not only does nut or seed butter add flavor to your cookies, but it can also help increase the moisture content and create a creamy texture.
+• Nut or Seed Butter such as Peanut Butter, Almond Butter, Cashew Butter, or Sunflower Seed Butter – Not only are nut and seed butters delicious and can be used to add flavor to cookies, bars, cakes, brownies, muffins, and more, but they can also be used as a replacement for butter and even eggs in recipes!

 Baking Tip: When substituting nut or seed butter for butter, use a 1:1 ratio of nut butter and oil.
 For example, if a recipe calls for ½ cup of butter, you can use ½ a cup of nut butter combined with ½ a cup of melted coconut oil instead.

-Baking Powder – Without getting too nerdy here, baking powder adds carbon dioxide to your cookie batter, allowing the cookies to rise and spread.
-Read more about how it works here.
+• Baking Powder – Without getting too nerdy here, baking powder adds carbon dioxide to your cookie batter, allowing the cookies to rise and spread.
+Read more about how baking powder works.

-Baking Soda – Due to the fact that baking soda is alkaline, it causes baked goods to rise when it encounters an acidic ingredient such as sour cream, buttermilk, or brown sugar.
-When this happens carbon and oxygen combine to form bubbles of carbon dioxide responsible for the rise.
-It also helps cookies spread as they bake.
-Take a deeper look here!
+• Baking Soda – Due to the fact that baking soda is alkaline, it causes baked goods to rise when it encounters an acidic ingredient such as sour cream, buttermilk, or brown sugar.

-Coconut Palm Sugar or Brown Sugar – Depending on what type of gluten free Christmas cookies you’re making, brown sugar plays a wide variety of roles.
+• Coconut Palm Sugar or Brown Sugar – Depending on what type of gluten-free Christmas cookies you’re making, brown sugar plays a wide variety of roles.
 Light brown sugar is used more commonly than regular brown sugar and is an acidic substance.
 It can help some cookies spread, keep others from spreading, contribute to a soft texture, or even create a crunchy cookie, depending on how it’s used in conjunction with other ingredients.
-Take a look here to learn how it interacts with all your favorite cookie recipes!
-Looking for an unrefined sugar substitute for brown sugar?
-Use coconut palm sugar instead!
-It has a caramel-like flavor similar to brown sugar but is made from the sap of the coconut tree.

 • Baking Sheets